szczyglis-dev/py-gpt/docs/source/plugins.rst

 * ``System Prompt Extra`` - appends additional system prompts (extra data) from a list to every current system prompt.
 You can enhance every system prompt with extra instructions that will be automatically appended to the system prompt.
 * ``Telegram`` - Send messages, photos, and documents; manage chats and contacts.
 * ``Tuya (IoT)`` - Handle Tuya Smart Home devices via Tuya Cloud API.
+* ``TwelveLabs`` - Analyze and understand videos with TwelveLabs Pegasus, and create multimodal embeddings with Marengo.
 * ``Vision (inline)`` - integrates vision capabilities with any chat mode, not just Vision mode.
 When the plugin is enabled, the model temporarily switches to vision in the background when an image attachment or vision capture is provided.
 * ``Voice Control (inline)`` - provides voice control command execution within a conversation.
 * ``Web Search`` - provides the ability to connect to the Web, search web pages for current data, and index external content using LlamaIndex data loaders.